 Street Fairs for Community and Profit guidebook will help volunteers plan and execute a street fair, large annual event or business district activity.
 It provides steps for planning, fundraising, marketing and actually producing a successful street fair.
 Each chapter describes specific roles and tasks for organizers, providing real-life examples.
 The guidebook coaches planners how to strengthen relationships to build a supportive community as well as raise money.

-√ Purchase your guidebook through Amazon’s publishing subsidiary, Create Space, and it will be printed and mailed directly to you!
+√ Purchase your guidebook through Amazon, and it will be mailed directly to you!

 Street Fair Guide Templates

 √ Download the package of 85 street fair organizing tools and templates.
 Whether you are planning a street fair for the first time or need to simplify and refine your festival, the Street Fairs for Community and Profit guidebook and template package together is a sturdy platform to ensure success!

 *After ordering, make sure to check spam folders if your templates don’t arrive by email promptly after purchase.

 √ Download a sample event production guidebook that includes information on: